johbot1/GoTerm/README.md

 [X] move generate number to play method
-    [X] Ceiling and other things (Play should take either only 1 or ALL params) [X] Fix no entry in asking replay question ( Must ask you again, after displaying the error) [X] Fix issue informing the player of the last guess
+    [X] Ceiling and other things (Play should take either only 1 or ALL params) [X] Fix no entry in asking replay question ( Must ask you again, after displaying the error) [X] Fix issue counting an invalid guess as a valid one